jappeace/jappeaceApplication/content/cabal-exact-print.md

 So overtime we can expect exact printing to become even harder to implement.

 Why I'm writing this instead of just implementing exact print?
-After my brief fit of anger, back in November, and the draft PR created, my anger had all dissipated.
+Back in November, I implemented some initial solution in anger, and the draft PR created, my anger had all but dissipated.
 With clarity of mind,
 I realized spending
 all my freetime implementing this feature isn't sustainable.
 I'd burn out at that rate.
 Essentially I'm looking for a way to make this more sustainable.

 A possibility is to create a haskell [tech proposal](https://github.com/haskellfoundation/tech-proposals/blob/main/proposals/templates/CommunityProject.md).
 This is a funding mechanism for long standing issues in the haskell community.